Jetszxcki/crazy-calculator/README.md

 # crazy-calculator
-This is a GUI program that calculates the user's input infix expression that is being converted to postfix expression and being evaluated.
+A GUI program similar to a usual calculator that evaluates a user's input infix expression based from its postfix equivalence.